dsharlet/array/README.md

 ### Shapes

 The basic types provided by the library are:
 * `dim<Min, Extent, Stride>`, a description of a single dimension.
-The template parameters specify a compile-time constant min, extent, or stride, or are `UNK` (the default, meaning unknown) and are specified at runtime.
+The template parameters specify a compile-time constant min, extent, or stride, or are `dynamic` (meaning unknown) and are specified at runtime.
 * `shape<Dim0, Dim1, ...>`, a description of multiple dimensions. `Dim0` is referred to as the innermost dimension.
 * `array<T, Shape, Allocator>`, a container following the conventions of `std::vector` where possible.
 This container manages the allocation of a buffer associated with a `Shape`.
 * `array_ref<T, Shape>`, a wrapper for addressing existing memory with a shape `Shape`.